kiranch97/docker-images/README.md

 <img src="./images/odk-artwork-1.png" height="400">

 ODK is a easy way to start detecting trained objects on images.
 By using the Scan App, frames can be captured and send to a central hub.
 From there they can be sent to the brains of the kit, the Frame Analyzer.
 Using the open source [YOLO technology by Ultralytics](https://github.com/ultralytics/yolov5) desired objects can be recognized, this information will end up in a database in real-time.
-The data is then ready to be used for e.g. real-time analytics.
+The data is then ready to be used for e.g. daily operational tasks or real-time analytics.

-ODK is a project by the innovation team of the [City of Amsterdam](https://www.amsterdam.nl/wonen-leefomgeving/innovatie/).
+ODK is a project by innovation teams within the [City of Amsterdam](https://www.amsterdam.nl/innovatie).
+Currently ODK is actively used to scan the public space for garbage, this helps the departments related to the public space to keep the streets of Amsterdam clean and safe.
+The software is written genericaly so it can be used for scanning other types of objects as well, though the use of this software is limited to GDPR friendly use cases only.
 For more information about the project check [odk.ai](https://www.odk.ai).

 ## Contents